alexyandy2016/fractal/readme.md

 <a name="api"></a>
 ##Avaliable Response Methods

-These are the list of methods that `Appkr\Fractal\Response` provides:
+These are the list of methods(api) that `Appkr\Fractal\Http\Response` provides.
+Think of this as a view layer for your restful service:

 ```php
 // Generic response.